cyclic-software/docs/docs/how-to/rest-api-and-dynamodb.md

 - **PUT** is for updating the whole resource.
 - **PATCH** is for updating parts of the resource.

-> It’s important that **GET** requests (also known as [“Safe methods”](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP)) do not change anything about the database.
+> It’s important that **GET** (also known as a [“Safe method”](https://developer.mozilla.org/en-US/docs/Glossary/Safe/HTTP)) requests do not change anything about the database.
 >

-RESTful APIs handle routes in an “****[Idempotent](https://restfulapi.net/idempotent-rest-apis/)”** manner, meaning that making the same request multiple times yields the same result.
+RESTful APIs handle routes in an “**[Idempotent](https://restfulapi.net/idempotent-rest-apis/)**” manner, meaning that making the same request multiple times yields the same result.
 They must also be [stateless](https://www.restapitutorial.com/lessons/whatisrest.html#), meaning that all necessary data to handle the request is contained within the request itself and not remembered from a previous request.
 This makes RESTful APIs much more scalable than their counterparts.

-Sounds good, but how does one go about accessing an API?
-Well, since it’s just URLs, you might guess that your web browser is the perfect candidate.
-But if you try that out, you’ll soon realize that browsers are not very good at creating custom HTTP requests.
-Browsers only allow sending GET requests to specific URLs using the search bar, so they’re not very good for our purposes.

-So what should we use instead?
-The answer is `cURL`, a Linux command that comes pre-installed on most modern distributions.
-With `cURL`, we can customize our HTTP requests however we like.
-We can type-in our own POST data, make DELETE requests and add our own HTTP headers.
-There’s no limit to the freedom provided by `cURL`.
+Developers use `cURL` to debug their APIs, a Linux command that comes pre-installed on most modern distributions.

+Let’s demonstrate it on the RESTful API that we’ll be making in this tutorial.

 ![1.svg](../../static/img/tutorial/rest-api/1.svg)

-Let’s demonstrate `cURL` by using it on the REST API that we’ll be making in this tutorial.

 For starters, it’s incredibly easy to make GET requests: